vavr-io/vavr-beanvalidation2/README.md

 # Using the module

-It is sufficient for the module to be in your classpath for the bean validation service provider to pick it up.
+Add the dependency to your classpath.
 For maven:

 ```xml
 <dependency>